Superman II (1980) - Review

 Meanwhile, between all the "love story" bits, Zod and his friends are going around terrorizing people with their new-found powers and ever-inflating egos.
 The limitations of film-making technology at the time prevent these moments from being exciting, but it is a welcome reprieve from the rest of the movie.
 It's at least entertaining enough watching the cheese drip from these scenes, and it feels like something is happening, as opposed to the moments in the first movie when Superman wasn't around.
 Nonetheless, a long time passes before Superman is even aware of their presence, because he's too busy getting laid to notice the world getting smashed by them.
 When the time finally does come for the villains and hero to face off, we're treated to a lackluster battle of slow-moving people on wires throwing plastic concrete at each other and trying to fist-fight without choreography.

 Spoilers to a 40-year-old film.
-Superman eventually manages to beat the villains using his super-intelligence and forced plot-points, but then decides that it just isn't going to work between him and Lois, and decides to do what he did in the first movie and turn back time, again.
-He flies around the earth, which reverses time somehow, and manages to bring it all the way back to the end of the first movie, where his attempts at destroying Lex Luthor's missiles freed Zod & his friends, and changes that little bit of history.
-Superman has a lot of powers that make him next to untouchable, but this particular made up ability is so powerful it destroys film!
+Superman eventually manages to beat the villains using his super-intelligence and forced plot points, but then decides that it just isn't going to work between him and Lois, and decides to do what he did in the first movie and turn back time, again.
+He flies around the earth, which reverses time somehow, and manages to bring it all the way back to the end of the first movie, where his attempts at destroying Lex Luthor's missiles freed Zod & his friends, and changed that little bit of history.
+Superman has a lot of powers that make him next to untouchable, but this particular made-up ability is so powerful it destroys film!
 He basically makes the events of Superman II completely moot, and might as well have been dreaming it up the whole time.
 What's the point of coming up with elaborate methods of fighting villains if you could just undo them showing up in the first place?
 By the way, this ability was forbidden by his space-dad in the first movie, but I guess it's okay this time around when it's used for something as petty as breaking up with his girlfriend without hurting her feelings—before texting break-ups were a thing, there was time-travel.
 He's already done it once, so I guess it doesn't matter at this point.

 Whoops!